NLP is a short term goal-orientated and practical therapeutic approach to problem solving. Whatever problem you have, NLP can help.

 Achieving and maintaining good performance is essential at all levels including work and personal relationships.
 Performance is often judged by others.
 Having the clarity to notice this and listen to what others are telling you is an asset.
 NLP can help develop the skills needed for relationships that stay ahead.

 NLP has been successfully used with weight reduction and many other healthier lifestyle choices (see hypnosis for weight loss).
-There are clearly physical benefits from a One to One NLP session in coping with stress.
+There are clearly physical benefits from a NLP session in coping with stress.
 When we struggle with problems we feel the affects of stress, especially when the problems are longstanding.
 Addressing the problem reduces the level of stress so therefore not only do we feel better emotionally, we feel physically better too.

 NLP is becoming increasing mainstream thanks in part to the television series of Derren Brown and Paul Mckenna.
 NLP has been described as the next generation of psychology, although it is not formally recognised in the UK by the British Association of Psychology.

 Traditional Freudian psychology and psychotherapy requires a large commitment of time as the client tries to uncover unconscious processes which determine conscious behaviour.

 Counselling is a shorter process, usually undirected by the counsellor who facilitates the client to explore feelings and behaviour around a specific issue such a bereavement.